 Remember, it’s better to have your to-dos dispersed throughout the week and do small tasks everyday than putting them off at a later date and doing everything in one sitting.
 Small tasks, when consistently done, accumulate and garner the same, or even better results.

-If you’re having trouble with cramming, especially with your case digests, I’m sure you’ll like an article I wrote previously.
-Read it here.
+If you’re having trouble with cramming, especially with your case digests, I’m sure you’ll like a case digest checklist I made especially for law students.

 Prioritizing your law school life even more than your health and wellness

 Yes, we have to be serious in our law school life.
 However, it shouldn’t be to the point of destroying our mind and body.

 As they say, health is wealth.
 Everything that we’ve worked hard for will only go down the drain if we get sick or crippled because of allowing ourselves to succumb to law school stress.

 Hence, despite being the busy bee that you are, never forget your regular trips to your physician, dentist, or even your psychologist (if applicable).
 Also, make sure you nourish your body and soul by eating a healthy diet, being physically active, and finding time for leisure or passion projects.

 Indeed, we all want to become lawyers in the near future.
 So, we have to be able-bodied when that time comes.

 Spending too much time on social media